Sanika2504/Sanika2504/README.md

 ## 💫 About Me

 I'm a dedicated developer focused on building practical and efficient solutions.
 My interests revolve around **Machine Learning**, **Data Structures & Algorithms**, and writing clean, maintainable code in **Python** and **Java**.
-Alongside ML and core programming, I also have a strong interest in the **MERN stack**.
-Over time, I discovered that I enjoy understanding how things work, improving them, and making them more reliable.
 I enjoy learning new tools, improving my workflow, and keeping up with evolving technologies.
 Currently, I'm expanding my knowledge in **Data Science**, strengthening my ML concepts, and working on projects that combine data-driven thinking with real‑world applications.